Skip to content

 * Files/directories to search for sourcemaps.

-* All files matching the "extensions configuration" list but not matching the "ignore configuration" will be searched
+* All files that match the "extensions configuration" list but do not match the "ignore configuration" will be searched for

-* for sourcemap JSON or `//#sourceMappingURL=` comments, so as to find generated files + source maps pairs, then source maps will be uploaded.
+* sourcemap JSON or `//#sourceMappingURL=` comments, in order to find generated files + source mappings pairs, then the source maps will be uploaded.

 */